If you get a letter saying that Big Bank has sold your debt to Snake & Weasel Debt Collectors you may be very worried.

 Is this legal?
 Why wasn’t I asked?

-When you borrowed the money or opened the account you agreed to the terms, and the small print will have said that the lender can “assign his rights” to a third-party.
-This is usually described as a “sale”.
+When you borrowed the money or opened the account you agreed to the terms.
+In the small print have been a clause that said that the lender can “assign his rights” to a third-party.
+This is often described as a “sale”.

-When this sale happens, everything about your debt – all the terms and conditions – remains the same, except that you now owe the money to the debt collector who has bought the debt.
+When a sale happens, everything about your debt – all the terms and conditions – remains the same, except that you now owe the money to the debt collector who has bought the debt, not the original creditor.

 Your debt can be sold if you are in debt management.
 It may not feel fair if the lender accepted your monthly offer and you are making the payments as agreed, but legally the lender can still sell the debt.